Night to Unite

 - Safety Camp T-shirt

 - Check-in is from 7:30 a.m. to 8:00 a.m.
 Please plan on being there between that time so we can get your child into their group.
-Please drop off your child at the theater door at the Chaska Community Center.
-We will have staff available to take your child to their area.
+Drop off your child at the theater door at the Chaska Community Center.
+Our staff will take your child to their area.
 Please be patient.
 There may be a line for drop-off since we have 120 youth participating.
 Please carpool if possible.

 - Be sure to wear tennis shoes.
 We will play safety games, run around a little bit, and spend some time sitting on the ground.
 Your child will receive a special Safety Camp t-shirt that they will need to wear both days.
 Parents, please have everything labeled and in a backpack or tote with your child's name.
 Girls should plan to wear tank tops, so that you can put your camp t-shirt over it without needing to change.

-- Pick-up will be at 4:30 p.m.
-Tuesday and 4:00 p.m.
-Wednesday.
+- Pick-up will be from 4:00 p.m. to 4:30 p.m.
+Wednesday and Thursday.
 We will be curbside with youth outside the Community Center theatre doors.
-On Wednesday, you have the option to attend graduation at 3:30 p.m.
+On Thursday, you have the option to attend graduation at 3:30 p.m.

 - Questions before the event: Contact Officer Janke at 952-448-4200